 This is the old inner road around Rarotonga, allegedly constructed by a Polynesian chief named Toi a thousand years ago.
 These days it’s great if you’re walking or on a bicycle as there’s little traffic and it winds through gardens and plantations at the foot of the island’s towering interior.
 Keep your eyes peeled for old Polynesian religious sites called Marae beside the old road on the east and north sides of the island.

-Are Tamanu Beach Hotel is a lovely resort on Aitutaki with 12 thatched self-contained bungalows and a friendly attitude.
+(Are) Tamanu Beach Hotel is a lovely resort on Aitutaki that has dropped the ‘Are’.
+There are 12 thatched self-contained bungalows and a friendly attitude.
 ‘Are’ means ‘house’ and ‘Tamanu’ means ‘mahogany tree’.
 The bungalow floors are made from Tamanu as are wood carvings and the poolside bar.
 It’s a family owned and run operation and Michael and Kuraono Henry will make you welcome.
 Mike’s philosophy is to offer value as well as relaxation so the bar is only for in-house guests with the best-priced drinks you will find in a resort.